Did you know?

 Some of the most sought-after and thrilling weekend hikes are to be found in the bushveld.

-Don’t expect supreme luxury on any one of the Kruger National Park's seven wilderness trails, but what you will get is exclusivity (you'll be one of only eight hikers), tranquillity and the opportunity to experience the African bush up close and personal.
+Don’t expect supreme luxury on any one of the Kruger National Park's nine wilderness trails, but what you will get is exclusivity (you'll be one of only eight hikers), tranquillity and the opportunity to experience the African bush up close and personal.

 Equally as popular (you need to book up to a year in advance) are the wilderness trails in the Hluhluwe-Umfolozi Game Reserve in KwaZulu-Natal.
 Although it's much smaller than the Kruger National Park, this game-rich reserve has some excellent weekend hikes.